-2nāi=1[f(xi)-yi]2⢠yi ā true label for xi⢠f(xi)āpredicted label⢠f(xi)-yiāerror in predictionThis is called the sum of squared errors or SSE.
-The 0.5 is added for mathematical convenience.
-Dividing this by n gives the mean squared error or MSE:L(f,D)=1
+2nāi=1(f(xi)-yi)2⢠yi ā true label for xi⢠f(xi)ā predicted label⢠f(xi)-yiā error in predictionThis is called the sum of squared errors or SSE.
+The 1/2 is added for mathematical convenience.
+This is particularly useful when we differentiate the loss function with respect to the parameters of the model.
+Dividing the SSE by n gives the mean squared error or MSE:L(f,D)=1

-2nnāi=1[f(xi)-yi]2The task is to find a function f that minimizes the loss function on the training dataset while generalizing well to unseen data-points.
-Since the class of functions is so huge, we usually choose a more tractable set.Almost any ML algorithm can be understood in terms of four components:⢠Model⢠Loss function⢠Optimization⢠EvaluationWe will study a specific approach called linear regression.3.
+2nnāi=1(f(xi)-yi)2The task is to find a function f that minimizes the loss function on the training dataset while generalizing well to unseen data-points.
+Since the class of all possible functions is so huge, we usually choose a more tractable set: the class of linear functions.
+Hence, the approach we will study now is called linear regression.3.
 Linear Regression3.1.
-ModelWhen f is assumed to be a linear function, the resulting solution approach is called linear regression:f(x)=wTx=w1x1+āÆ+wdxdwhere wāRd is called the weight vector.
-We also call f a linear model.
+ModelWhen f is assumed to be a linear function, the resulting solution approach is called linear regression.
+Consider f:RdāR such that:f(x)=wTx=w1x1+āÆ+wdxdwhere wāRd is called the weight vector.
+We call f a linear model.
 For a given data-point-label pair (xi,yi), f(xi) is called the predicted label and yi is the true label.
-For all data-points, the predicted label vector can be expressed as:y=XTwExpanded as:y=a
+For all data-points, the predicted label vector can be expressed as:y=XTwTo see why, expand the RHS:y=a

 xT1w